 The business school is located in the Meinders School of Business building, a \$20 million facility.
 The three-story, 80,000 square-foot building includes features that focus on student success and add value to students' academic experiences.
 The facility includes classrooms with state-of-the-art technology, breakout study rooms for small groups, and a student/faculty lounge.
-The building houses faculty offices, the Busey Institute for Enterprise and Leadership, and a 230seat tiered auditorium capable of hosting videoconferences, guest speakers, and seminars.
+The building houses faculty offices, the Bloomberg Terminal Computer Lab, the Meinders Accounting Center of Student Collaboration and Research, and a 230-seat tiered auditorium capable of hosting videoconferences, guest speakers, and seminars.